territory-dev/cli/README.md

 ![](./doc/Screenshot%202024-08-22%20at%2008.56.12.png)

-enter repository details and choose the "Uploaded" option,
+enter repository details, choose the "Uploaded" option, and select the appropriate language (C/C++ or Go),

 ![](./doc/Screenshot%202024-08-22%20at%2008.57.26.png)